Nemocas/AbstractAlgebra.jl/docs/src/functional_map.md

 function or closure.
 It is represented by a map object that contains such a function/closure, usually in a field called `image_fn`.

-All functional maps belong to the map class `AbstractAlgebra.FunctionalMap`.
+All functional maps belong to the map class `FunctionalMap`.

 A generic concrete type `Generic.FunctionalMap` is provided by the Generic module to implement a generic functional map type.
 This allows for functional maps that contain no extra data, other than a Julia function/closure.

-Custom map types can also be defined which have map class `AbstractAlgebra.FunctionalMap`.
+Custom map types can also be defined which have map class `FunctionalMap`.

 ## Functional map interface